ozydingo/blue_speck/README.md

 # despecable
 Easy self-documenting parameter specifications for Rails API routes

 Keeping API docs in sync with the code is a pain.
 It's nasty.
-Vulgar.
+Odious.
 It's ...

-...
-Despecable.
+... despecable.

 So let's make it easy!